durkinliam/nfl-sim-r/README.md

 Simulation logic, leveraging the brilliant [nflseedR](https://nflseedr.com/) package, using R to simulate the current NFL season.

+Where there is a public betting line available for upcoming games, the simulation logic will use real life betting lines for that game to inform the win probabilities.
+If there is no betting line available, ELO rating based probabilites are used.

 ```
 Rscript run-sim.R (season_year) (number of simulation iterations) (number of chunks)
 ```